ChuyingHe/ChuyingHe.github.io/docs/monitoring/prometheus/hands_on.md

 1. Copy the **Dashboard ID**
 1. **Dashboards** > **Manage** > **Import** > paste the **Dashboard ID**, select "Prometheus" as data source
 1. **Import**

+## 15. thanos
+to deduplicate, store and receive metrics, evaluate rules

+## 16. loki
+to receive, store and analyse logs